 Research findings of red roses sold online

-Research from leading savings site, VoucherCodes.co.uk, analysed the cost of a bunch of 12 red roses sold online to find the retailer that provides the most bang for your buck.
+Research from leading savings site, VoucherCodes.co.uk, analysed the cost of 12 red roses sold online to find the retailer that provides the most bang for your buck.

 Analysis of a dozen red roses on sale for Valentine’s Day reveals BloomPost.co.uk provides the best value for money at only £14.95 per dozen stems